How to'sArrow

 Instead of being the riskiest part of the process, the handoff becomes your first chance to impress.

-Step 1: Decide what a ‘complete’ handoff looks like
+Step 1: Decide what a ‘complete’ handoff includes

 Delivery teams can’t work with half a story.
-Agree on the essentials, like client details, scope, timelines, budget and any risks or quirks that could trip the project up.
+Sit down with sales and delivery teams to agree on a checklist like client details, scope, timelines, budget and any risks or client preferences that could impact the project.
 Capture these in a simple checklist or template so there’s no confusion about what “ready to hand over” really means.
+By making the required details explicit, you eliminate ambinguity.

 Step 2: Connect sales and delivery at the source

-The magic happens when your CRM (think HubSpot, Salesforce, or Pipedrive) talks directly to your project management tool.
-When a deal moves to “Closed”, the project should spring to life automatically, with data mapped straight into tasks, milestones, and resources.
-No more retyping.
+The magic happens when your systems talk to one another.
+Choose tools that integrate your CRM (eg. HubSpot, Salesforce, or Pipedrive or Magnetic's built-in CRM) with your project management tool.
+When a deal moves to “Closed”, the project should spring to life automatically, with deal data mapped straight into the project workspace - project name, client info, scope and tasks - with less manual effort

 Step 3: Build in smart notifications

-A project without people is still just a plan.
-Automating handoffs should also consider who is doing the work and when.
-The best setups assign the right people based on availability and skills, while flagging conflicts before they snowball into delays.
+A project without resources is still just a plan.
+It may be created in the system, but without the necessary people, it wont go far.
+The best setups assign the right people based on availability and skills, while flagging conflicts before they cause delays.
+Modern professional services automation tools cause suggest or auto-assign the right team members based on current workload and skillset.

 How Magnetic Eliminates the Pain of Project Handoffs

 The hidden cost of manual handoffs is disconnection.
 Sales works in one system, delivery in another, and somewhere in the middle details get lost.
-Magnetic removes that friction by giving agencies and professional service firms a single platform where sales and delivery speak the same language.
+Magnetic removes that friction by giving agencies and professional service firms a unified platform where sales and delivery speak the same language.
+When teams share a single source of truth, the friction disappears.
+Here's how Magnetic streamlines the sales to delivery transition:

 Key Takeaways and Next Steps